 Green Mountain Camp for Girls celebrated its 100th birthday on Saturday, August 12 at the camp.
 Founded in 1917 by teenagers, Sarah Bradley and Grace Holbrook, the young friends understood that girls needed a place to come together away from the isolation and chores of the many small family farms scattered throughout southern Vermont.
 While society has changed since 1917, GMC is still a place for girls to be girls and have an authentic summer camp experience in the beautiful woods of Dummerston, VT.
 From swimming and campfires to arts and gardening, GMC is a place for girls to build friendships, be bold, discover new passions and enjoy the Vermont summer away from technology, and for some, the stresses of home life.
 Camp Executive Director, Billie Slade, was a camper herself, and many current campers have mothers and grandmothers who also attended the camp.
-Sarah Bradley’s grandson, Richard Epstein, is President of the Board and chair of the camp’s “Centennial Campaign,” which aims to raise $100,000 for upgrades to the campus.
+Sarah Bradley’s grandson, Richard Epstein, is President of the Board and chair of the camp’s “Centennial Campaign,” has raised over $100,000 for upgrades to the campus.

 Multiple generations of alumnae were present for the all day celebration, which included classic camp activities such as arts and crafts, hikes, musical lessons and singing, swimming and delicious meals.
 Young campers gave tours of the camp and there were many opportunities for alumnae to reminisce and reflect on their time at camp, including a place to record their stories.
 A film about the camp and its centennial year screened in Hildreth Hall and a history corner set up in the library was chock-full of camp memorabilia.
 A ribbon cutting ceremony took place for the newly constructed “Centennial Stairs” which links the senior and main levels of the campus.
 It is one of the camp’s ten improvement projects underway in recognition of the camp’s 100th year.
 A contra dance topped off the special day which honored the camp’s past, celebrated its big birthday and raised funds to ensure its future.